-- Build connections across their communities: Action Corps Leaders (ACLs) work with other grassroots organizations and student groups to put on events that bring their community together towards the common goals of peace and justice.
+- Build connections across their communities: Ambassadors work with other grassroots organizations and student groups on actions that bring their community together towards the common goals of peace and justice.

-- Educate & mobilize their peers: Whether it is a teach-in or a Letter to the Editor writing workshop, ACLs keep their community informed, and give them meaningful ways to get involved.
+- Educate & mobilize their peers: Whether it is a teach-in or a Letter to the Editor writing workshop, ambassadors get in-depth training so they can keep their community informed, and give them meaningful ways to get involved.

-- Make the nuclear threat a key issue in the elections: It was grassroots organizers and ACLs that made the presidential candidates of 2016 acknowledge the threat posed by nuclear weapons, and the danger of having someone willing to use them in the White House.
-This year’s ACLs will build on that work to elect politicians who oppose nuclear war.
+- Make the nuclear threat a key issue in the elections: It was grassroots organizers and activists that made the presidential candidates of 2016 acknowledge the threat posed by nuclear weapons and the danger of having someone willing to use them in the White House.
+This year’s ambassadors will build on that work to demand politicians who oppose nuclear war.

-This past year has made it clear: we cannot trust our political leaders to prevent nuclear war.
-Whether he’s tweeting threats of “fire and fury” or seeking to grow the destructive power of our nation’s nuclear arsenal, President Trump’s actions have placed our communities and our world in grave danger.
-Join us as a leader in the movement to renew our commitment to a nuclear weapon-free world with justice, peace, and security.
+It’s clear: we cannot trust our political leaders to prevent nuclear war.
+Whether he’s tweeting threats of nuking hurricanes or seeking to grow the destructive power of our nation’s nuclear arsenal, President Trump’s actions have placed our communities and our world in grave danger.
+Join us as an Ambassador in the movement to renew our commitment to a nuclear weapon-free world with justice, peace, and security.